 \begin{problem} What about inp-minimal groups?
-Inp-minimality is the analogous notion to dp-minimality for $\mbox{NTP}_{2}$ \cite{MR3129735}, so it makes sense that this result still holds there, as it does in both the simple (by \cite{MR975912}) and NIP case. \end{problem} Using the same notation as in \cite{MR2898712}, we let $B\left(F\right)$ be the group of all continuous functions from the cantor space $2^{\omega}$ into a finite simple non-abelian group $F$.
+Inp-minimality is the analogous notion to dp-minimality for $\mbox{NTP}_{2}$ \cite{MR3129735}, so it makes sense that this result still holds there, as it does in both the simple (by \cite{MR975912}) and NIP case. \end{problem} \begin{rem} Problem \ref{prob:What-about-inp-minimal} was solved by Frank Wagner, who shared his proof with us in a private communication.
+We decided to still include the following discussion, as it might be useful for any future generalizations to $\mbox{NTP}_{2}$. \end{rem} Using the same notation as in \cite{MR2898712}, we let $B\left(F\right)$ be the group of all continuous functions from the cantor space $2^{\omega}$ into a finite simple non-abelian group $F$.
 We also let $B^{-}\left(F\right)$ be the group of all such functions sending a fixed point $x_{0}\in2^{\omega}$ to $e\in F$.
 By \cite[Theorem 2.3]{MR679175,MR700288} they are characteristically simple and $\omega$-categorical, and in fact by a theorem of Wilson \cite{MR679175}, a countably infinite $\omega$-categorical characteristically simple group is either isomorphic to one of them, is an abelian $p$-group or is a perfect $p$-group.
 Neither groups is nilpotent-by-finite.
-If they were nilpotent-by-finite, then there would be a normal nilpotent subgroup of finite index, so they would be nilpotent (by Fitting's theorem, see the proof of Proposition \ref{prop:equivalent conditions for being n-b-f}).
+If they were nilpotent-by-finite, then there would be a normal nilpotent subgroup of finite index, so they would be nilpotent (by Corollary \ref{cor:Fitt}).
 But then they must be abelian, which they are not.

 It is worthwhile to note the following. \begin{prop} For a finite simple non-abelian group $F$, both $B\left(F\right)$ and $B^{-}\left(F\right)$ have $\TPT$ and in particular are not inp-minimal. \end{prop} For the proof we will need the following simple criterion for having $\TPT$. \begin{lem} Suppose that $A$ is some infinite set in $\C$ and $\varphi\left(x,y\right)$ is a formula such that for some $k<\omega$ , for every sequence $\sequence{A_{i}}{i<\omega}$ of pairwise disjoint subsets of $A$, there are $\sequence{b_{i}}{i<\omega}$ such that $A_{i}\subseteq\varphi\left(\C,b_{i}\right)$ and $\set{\varphi\left(x,b_{i}\right)}{i<\omega}$ is $k$-inconsistent.
 Then $T$ has $\TPT$. \end{lem} \begin{proof} We may enumerate $A$ as $\sequence{a_{s}}{s\in\omega^{\omega}\wedge\left|\supp\left(s\right)\right|<\omega}$, where $\supp\left(s\right)=\set{i\in\omega}{s\left(i\right)\neq0}$.
 Let $A_{i,j}=\set{a_{s}}{s\left(i\right)=j}$.
 Then for each $i<\omega$, $\set{A_{i,j}}{j<\omega}$ are mutually disjoint.
 By assumption we can find $b_{i,j}$ for $i,j<\omega$ such that $\set{\varphi\left(x,b_{i,j}\right)}{j<\omega}$ are $k$-inconsistent and $A_{i,j}\subseteq\varphi_{i,j}\left(\C,b_{i,j}\right)$.
 Then $\sequence{\varphi\left(x,b_{i,j}\right)}{i,j<\omega}$ witness the tree property of the second kind. \end{proof}